November 11, 2025

 Retention rate, in this case, 30 days

-• The decision on whether you should calculate retention rates on a 30/60/90-day basis depends on your product’s natural frequency.
-It makes no sense for Airbnb to calculate 30-day retention rates because people don’t use Airbnb on a weekly or monthly basis, but apps like Spotify, Notion, etc would measure even 7-day retention rates because their products get used on a daily basis.
+The decision on whether you should calculate retention rates on a 30/60/90-day basis depends on your product's natural frequency.
+It makes no sense for Airbnb to calculate 30-day retention rates because people don't use Airbnb on a weekly or monthly basis.
+Apps like Spotify or Notion measure even 7-day retention rates because users engage daily.

-• Just measuring retention on active users may not be the best for your product.
-If people are just opening the app, but not getting value in that interaction, those users are at risk of churning.
-You should count them as retained users only if they perform actions in the app which result in getting your core value prop delivered.
+Just measuring retention on active users may not be best for your product.
+If people are opening the app but not getting value in that interaction, those users are at risk of churning.
+Count them as retained only if they perform actions that deliver your core value proposition.

-In addition, we can use a) Cohort curves, b) Interval time series, and c) Triangular charts to deeply understand retention.
+In addition, you can use cohort curves, interval time series, and triangular charts to deeply understand retention patterns.

 Key terms you need to know